-- 4.1 FHG recognises the needs of a diverse population and always acts within the scope of legislation and good practice, the Human Rights Act 1998 and the Equalities Act 2010. - 4.2 FHG uses customer-profiling data to ensure that it can tailor resources towards those tenants who require alternative or enhanced services.
+- 4.1 We recognise the needs of a diverse population and always acts within the scope of legislation and good practice, the Human Rights Act 1998 and the Equalities Act 2010. - 4.2 We use customer-profiling data to ensure that it can tailor resources towards those tenants who require alternative or enhanced services.